yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/GettingStarted-V2.md

 ## Overview

-In this hands-on-lab, you will explore the capabilities of Azure OpenAI Service models  you will gain an understanding of how these models can explain and simplify complex code, making it easier to comprehend and improve.
+In this hands-on lab, you will explore the capabilities of Azure OpenAI Service models  you will gain an understanding of how these models can explain and simplify complex code, making it easier to comprehend and improve.
 The lab will also introduce you to the DALL-E model, where you will practice generating original images by submitting natural language prompts, focusing on the creative potential of AI in visual content creation.

 ## Objective

 - **Generate images with a DALL-E model**: The goal of this hands-on activity is to produce and alter images using the DALL-E model.
 To attain the intended visual results, you will develop and alter images using the DALL-E model.

-## Prerequisites
+## Pre-Requisites

-1. **Development Skills**: Basic programming knowledge and experience with APIs and SDKs.
+- **Development Skills**: Basic programming knowledge and experience with APIs and SDKs.
-2. **AI Concepts**: Understanding prompt engineering, code development, and image generation using models such as DALL-E.
+- **AI Concepts**: Understanding prompt engineering, code development, and image generation using models such as DALL-E.
-3. **Content Management**: Understanding data integration for RAG and content filtering techniques.
+- **Content Management**: Understanding data integration for RAG and content filtering techniques.

 ## Architecture